AndreWeiner/wall_modeling/test_cases/turbulentFlatPlate/README.md

 2. '*yplus*' is used to save y+ values for designated patches mentioned in the option.
 3. '*solverInfo*' is used to save various information for designated fields such as velocity or pressure mentioned in the option.
 Information of residuals is also saved to the file, and thus we can extract the information from this file.
 4. '*writeCellCentres*' saves coordinates of cell centers not to the '*postProcess*' folder, but to each time step folder.
-5. '*wallShearStress*' saves maxiumum and minimum wall shear stress values in the file.
+5. '*wallShearStress*' saves maximum and minimum wall shear stress values in the file.

-## **Purpose of the Test Case**
-To be updated.